Political prisoners in Ba'athist Syria: Abductions by opposition factions

-It is alleged that groups in opposition to the government in the Syrian Civil War abducted and detained individuals arbitrarily.
+It is alleged that groups in opposition to the regime in the Syrian Civil War abducted and detained individuals arbitrarily.
 According to a brief released by Amnesty International in December 2013, the Islamic State of Iraq and al-Sham (ISIS), an opposition group that controlled significant territory in northern Syria at the time, was responsible for abductions and arbitrary detentions of citizens.
 AI states that those targeted by ISIS for abduction have included a "wide range of individuals, including people suspected of committing ordinary crimes, such as theft or murder, and others accused of committing religiously prohibited acts, such as zina (sex out of wedlock) and alcohol consumption.
 As well, ISIS forces have targeted local people suspected of organizing protests and opposition to their rule, including community activists and members of local councils set up to provide services to residents following the withdrawal of Syrian government forces, other civil society and media activists, and commanders and members of rival armed groups, including those operating as part of the Free Syrian Army.
 ISIS was also alleged to have abducted foreign nationals, including journalists, staff of international organizations and religious figures."

 In December 2013, prominent human rights defender Razan Zeitouneh and three of her colleagues Wael Hamada, Samira Khalil, and Nazem Hammadi were abducted by an unknown armed group, believed to be associated with the Army of Islam, from their office at the Center for Documentation of Violations in Syria in Douma, a city outside of Damascus under the control of a number of armed groups.

 According to eyewitnesses, in December 2014 in the town of Al Bab near the Turkish border, 50 Syrian civilians who were being held in a makeshift prison by ISIS forces for violation of Sharia law, were killed by airstrikes by United States forces who were targeting ISIS headquarters.
 Although the United States Central Command confirmed the airstrike, they claim that a review has shown no evidence of civilian casualties.
 However, civil defense volunteers claim to have removed 50 civilians bodies from the rubble of the building, as well as the bodies of 13 ISIS guards.